Derek Carr Player Prop Bets for NFL Week 13 | Las Vegas vs. Washington 12/5/2021

 Matchup vs. Washington

-- In one matchup against the Football Team, Carr had 118 passing yards, 149.5 yards less than his over/under for Sunday.
+- Carr threw for 118 passing yards in one matchup against the Football Team, 149.5 fewer yards his over/under in Sunday's game.

-- Carr threw a touchdown pass in that contest against the Football Team.

 - Note: Carr's stats vs. Football Team date back to 2016.